Loading...

 w

-w is useful when you need session context fast: how long they have been logged in, idle time, and what is running in the foreground.
+w is useful when you need session context fast: how long they have been logged in, idle time, and what is running.

 08:30:01 up 2 days, 4:56, 3 users, load average: 0.45, 0.42, 0.36